rossleonardy/mithril-lazy-img/README.md

 # mithril-lazy-img
-img component for mithril w lazy loading
+quick img component for mithril that uses IntersectionObserver to load images only when needed

+## todo
+* support animation between LQ img and main img
+* support intersectionobserver and module polyfill